A successful long-term sports-betting career requires many things, least of all a disciplined approach to bankroll management.

 Either way, both strategies demand discipline and mean that, if you stick to them, you will be gaming responsibly.
 If you’re betting on a sport you know, over time, both strategies should allow you to be profitable.

 A really easy way to grow your bankroll?
 Take free money from sportsbooks that want your business.

-These bonus funds will come with conditions, and you wont be able to withdraw them without playing through them first – but it even though there will be restrictions, it is still free money.
+These bonus funds will come with conditions, however, and you wont be able to withdraw them without playing through them first.
+But hey… it’s still free money.

 Trust, or Confidence staking

 Using a trust, or confidence staking methodology adds another layer of decision making to each bet.
 This is a variable staking strategy as you increase your stake relative to your level of confidence in the outcome.